AlonaKot/JSON/README.md

         "When switching to the 'Characteristics' tab, the characteristics 'Test', 'Test 1', 'Test 2' are displayed with binding to the deleted group" ], "Expected Result": [
         "Group deleted",
-        "When switching to the 'Characteristics' tab, the characteristics 'Test', 'Test 1', 'Test 2' are displayed without binding to the remote group" ]
+        "When switching to the 'Characteristics' tab, the characteristics 'Test', 'Test 1', 'Test 2' are displayed without binding to the remote group" ], },
-    },
   "Attachment": "https://drive.google.com/file/d/1KAg5XKZQIQC6zYaOxrDbs2ng1LBuOxcz/view?usp=sharing",
   "Assignee": null,
   "Reporter": "Alona Kot"
 }
 ```
- 16. Сделать Commit changes (сохранить) изменения на веб интерфейсе.
+ 16. Do Commit changes (save) changes on the web interface.
-+ Нажать кнопку `Commit changes`

- 17. Синхронизировать внешний и локальный репозиторий JSON
++ Press the button _"Commit changes"_.

+ 17.Synchronize external and local repository JSON
-+ `git pull`
++ _git pull_